oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connection.html.markdown

 	* `entity_type` - The resource entity type.
 	* `identifier` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the related resource.
 * `runtime_endpoint` - Specifies the Database Tools Runtime endpoint.
-* `runtime_identity` - Specifies the identity used by the Database Tools service to issue requests to other Oracle Cloud Infrastructure services (e.g., Secrets in Vault).
+* `runtime_identity` - Specifies the identity used when accessing Oracle Cloud Infrastructure resources at runtime.
+AUTHENTICATED_PRINCIPAL to use the caller’s identity (On-Behalf-Of token), or RESOURCE_PRINCIPAL to use the connection’s resource principal (RPST).
 * `runtime_support` - Specifies whether this connection is supported by the Database Tools Runtime.
 * `state` - The current state of the Database Tools connection.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`